solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 The deployment strategy applied in this sample application focuses on updating project environment variables instead of global environment variable configuration.

 1. Log into the Azure Portal.
+2. Search for Marketplace.
-Search for and create Azure Web App + Database resources in the Marketplace.
+3. While in the Marketplace, search for and create Azure Web App + Database resources in the Marketplace.

    - Select the Marketplace button.